How Much Is A Condo, And Are They Worth The Price?

 Your condo building will have its own insurance policy covering the development’s common areas.
 You’ll help cover the costs of this through your monthly HOA fees.
 But you’ll also have to take out a homeowners insurance policy for your individual condo unit, which will protect you if your own unit is damaged or items from it are stolen.

-The cost of an individual condo insurance policy will vary, but it tends to be less costly than a policy covering a single-family home.
-The reasoning behind the lower cost?
-You’re protecting a smaller space with condo insurance, and you’re not protecting the exterior of your unit.
+The cost of an individual condo insurance policy will vary, but it tends to be less than a policy covering a single-family home.
+This is because you’re protecting a smaller space with condo insurance, and you’re not insuring the exterior of your unit.

-The average cost of a condo insurance policy is $488 per year, according to financial website ValuePenguin, while homeowners insurance costs an average of $1,445 per year.
-However, these costs will vary quite a bit depending on your area of the
+The average cost of a condo insurance policy was $512 per year in 2022, according to the National Association of Insurance Commissioners, but keep in mind that policy costs will vary quite a bit depending on your area of the country.

 This isn’t always the case, though, depending on where you’re located.
-Certain areas of a community might have higher property taxes, meaning you might pay more each year for a condo in a particularly valuable part of town than you would for a single-family home in an area where property taxes tend to be lower.
+Certain neighborhoods may have higher property taxes.
+You would pay more each year for a condo in one of those particularly valuable parts of town than you would for a single-family home in a less desirable area where property taxes tend to be lower.

 Philip Askeroth, co-founder of the Brooklyn-based online for-sale-by-owner network REALICITY, said that buyers considering condos should do their research on property taxes to make sure that what they pay isn’t scheduled to jump anytime soon.